-Ethereum being the go-to smart contract network doesn’t mean it is perfect.
+Ethereum may be the go-to smart contract network but it doesn’t mean it is perfect.
 In fact, it has so many problems that there are a host of alternatives to Ethereum, each aiming to improve the concept.
 One of them is Cardano, and in this guide you will find what is Cardano and ADA in easy terms.

-- Cardano is a smart contract platform working by the principle of a decentralized world computer;
+- Cardano is a smart contract blockchain platform working by the principle of a decentralized world computer;

-- ADA is a cryptocurrency native to the Cardano platform.
+- ADA is a cryptocurrency native to the Cardano blockchain.
 It is needed to transfer value within this network and secure it in a Proof-of-Stake algorithm;

 - Cardano is still a work in progress.
 The next stages of completing the network will further decentralize the governance and enable more applications to be built.